My Book Isn’t Selling On Amazon – 10 Actions You Can Take

 With so many books now published on Amazon, the competition to attract book buyers is fierce.

 There are countless sources of advice and marketing tricks on how to sell ebooks and books online on Amazon.
-But the two most important factors of all are to have a great book and to attract positive attention.
+However, the two most important factors are having a great book and attracting positive attention.

 If you have published more than a couple of titles, perhaps it has been some time since you analyzed what you are doing in your book marketing efforts.